-InterveXion’s anti-METH therapies work by preventing the abused drug from rapidly reaching the brain in large quantities.
-These therapies involve antibodies that can “absorb” METH in the blood to block their rewarding effects and simultaneously reduces their detrimental health effects.
-In addition to reducing the acute effects of overdose, these antibodies may also be used in the chronic setting to help abusers overcome their dependency.
+InterveXion’s therapeutic approach is to prevent the abused drug from rapidly reaching the brain in large quantities.
+These therapies involve antibodies that can “absorb” drugs of abuse in the blood to block their rewarding effects and simultaneously reduce their detrimental health effects.

 IXT-m200, an anti-METH monoclonal antibody

 Our lead clinical asset is IXT-m200, a monoclonal antibody directed against methamphetamine.
 Pharmacotherapies for treating methamphetamine addiction have traditionally sought to lessen CNS effects by substituting for (agonist therapies) or blocking (antagonist therapies) methamphetamine at its site(s) of action (Vocci and Appel, 2007).
 Thus, development approaches have almost exclusively focused on small molecule treatments that attempt to modulate one or more neurochemical pathways in the brain.
 Because methamphetamine has many neurotransmitter sites of action (e.g., dopamine, epinephrine, serotonin), and interactions among these systems are complex (Cruickshank and Dyer, 2009), this development strategy has thus far failed to produce an effective, non-addicting, safe medication.